anushkakulk/reversi/docs/README.md

 ### IPlayerMove Interface

 Represents the Player Moves that are available in the Reversi game.
-As of now, only move or pass.
+Either a move, pass or humanchoice.

 ### IPlayerMoveStrategy Interface